nathanial/legate/README.md

 | `Metadata` | Key-value pairs for headers/trailers |
 | `CallOptions` | Timeout, metadata, wait-for-ready settings |

+`CallOptions.waitForReady` follows gRPC semantics: when `true`, the RPC will wait for the channel to become ready (up to the deadline); when `false`, calls to an unavailable server fail fast with `Unavailable`.

 ### Client Functions

 ```lean